stlab/adobe_source_libraries/readme.md

 ### Xcode

 This option is invoked from the `./cmake_xcode.sh` script.
 It assumes the presence of the double-conversion dependency.
+Once the project file is generated you can open it and build directly from within Xcode.

 Documentation
 =====